speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 ## Set up our test tooling

 We want to cover our client-side component with some simple tests.
-We will leverage the very popular [Cypress](https://www.cypress.io/) testing library to allow us to quickly set up and run our tests.
+We will leverage the very popular [Cypress](https://www.cypress.io/) testing framework to set up and drive our tests.

-Following the [Next.js docs for setting up Cypress](https://nextjs.org/docs/pages/building-your-application/testing/cypress) documentation, we are going to set up Cypress.
+Here are the steps for setting up Cypress, taken from the [Next.js docs for setting up Cypress](https://nextjs.org/docs/pages/building-your-application/testing/cypress) documentation:

 ### Install Cypress